Marketo vs Salesforce

 Integration and ecosystem comparison

 Marketo integrates with Salesforce and Microsoft Dynamics through native, bi-directional CRM syncs.
 It also connects with webinar platforms (Zoom, GoToWebinar), social media (LinkedIn, Facebook), and the broader Adobe Experience Cloud.
-The REST API allows custom integrations, though Adobe is deprecating the old access token method and SOAP API by March 2026.
+The REST API allows custom integrations.
 Marketo follows a "hub and spoke" model: marketing automation at the center, connected to the CRM and supporting tools around it.

 Salesforce has the largest ecosystem in enterprise software.
 AppExchange lists 9,000+ partner apps with 14+ million installs, and 91% of customers use at least one AppExchange app.
 MuleSoft provides hundreds of pre-built connectors for enterprise integrations.
 Slack adds a collaboration layer where CRM data flows into team conversations.
-The partner ecosystem is roughly five times larger than Salesforce itself.
 No other platform in this comparison matches that integration breadth.

 Pricing models reflect different business models

 Salesforce publishes tier pricing, but the real cost is more complex than it appears.
-Sales Cloud and Service Cloud range from $25/user/month (Starter Suite) to $550/user/month (Agentforce 1).
+Sales Cloud ranges from $25/user/month (Starter Suite) to $550/user/month (Agentforce 1).
 Marketing Cloud starts at $1,500/org/month and Account Engagement at $1,250/org/month.
-But add-ons compound quickly: Digital Engagement is $75/user/month, the Contact Center add-on is $150/user/month, Agentforce for Service is $125/user/month, and Premier Success (enhanced support) costs 30% of net license fees.
+Add-ons compound quickly: Digital Engagement is $75/user/month, Agentforce for Service is $125/user/month, and Premier Success (enhanced support) costs 30% of net license fees.
 Agentforce consumption is priced separately at $2 per conversation or $500 per 100,000 Flex Credits.
 A 6% price increase hit Enterprise and Unlimited tiers in August 2025.
-Over 70% of implementations are partner-led, adding further cost.

 Learning curve and implementation